SolaceHarmony/ZLib.kotlin/README.md

 println(decompressed.decodeToString()) // Output: Hello, ZLib.kotlin!
 ```

-For more advanced usage, streaming, or custom options, see the detailed [API documentation] - ./docs/API.md and practical [examples] - ./examples/.
+For more advanced usage, streaming, or custom options, see the detailed [API documentation](./docs/API.md) and practical [examples](./examples/).

 ---